-Full Admission — This classification requires a bachelor’s degree from an accredited institution and fulfillment of all the admission requirements outlined under program information.
+Full Admission — This classification requires a bachelor’s degree from an accredited institution and fulfilment of all the admission requirements outlined under program information.

-Advanced Standing — This classification admits students with graduate credits or graduate degrees from other programs.
+Advanced Standing — Students are admitted with graduate credits or graduate degrees from other programs.
 Applicants with advanced standing need to provide evidence of equivalence, such as a course syllabus, to transfer credits received at another accredited institution.
 All petitions for transfer credits must be sent to the relevant graduate director for approval.
-The maximum possible transfer credits into a graduate program is 30 semester hours; however,the specific amount of transfer credit is determined on an individual basis by the program director.
+The maximum transfer credits into the Master of Arts program is 30 sem. hrs.
+The amount of transfer credit is determined on an individual basis by the program director.
 Courses with less than a B- grade and thesis work are not eligible for transfer credit.

-Conditional Admission — For this classification, students are admitted with the understanding that they need to make up certain deficiencies prior to full admission.
-The student must maintain a minimum GPA of 3.0 for these prerequisite courses, as outlined in their admissions letter.
+Conditional Admission — Students are admitted with the understanding that they need to make up certain deficiencies prior to full admission.
+The student must maintain a minimum GPA of 3.0 for these prerequisite courses.

 This page contains official TWU academic program information.